-This item also includes interest expense of \le 328 thousand on loans granted by other factoring companies, in addition to interest (income) on repurchase agreements for \le 7,336 thousand.
+This item also includes interest expense of €328 thousand on loans granted by other factoring companies, in addition to interest (income) on repurchase agreements for €7,336 thousand.

-Finally, the item also includes interest expense for "Securities in circulation" amounting to approximately €19.6 million, up as a result of the issue of a new bond at the end of 2019 for a face value of €300 million.
+Finally, the item also includes interest expense for "Securities in circulation" amounting to approximately €19.2 million, up as a result of the issue of a new bond at the end of 2019 for a face value of €300 million.

-Section 2 - Fees and commissions - Items 40 and 50
+Section 2 - Commission - Items 40 and 50